DylanAlloy/UnicornBreakfast/README.md

   1. Vagrant VM Provisioning of an Ubuntu 14.04 box using Atlas

-    a. port forward to :8088
+    a. port forward to :1234

   2. VirtualBox
   3. Ansible

-    a. install Caravel - in the box
+     a.
+Caravel prerequisites

-    b. prompt user for new admin credentials - in the box

-    c. run Caravel server - in the box
+     b.
+Copy dataset

   4. Requirements & database download - in the box

 # How